aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration_with_dkg.md

 ## Function `try_start`

-Trigger a reconfiguration with DKG.
-Do nothing if one is already in progress.
+Trigger a reconfiguration with DKG.<br/> Do nothing if one is already in progress.

 <pre><code>public(friend) fun try_start()<br/></code></pre>